things4it/JTLShop-Plugin-CategoryImageGeneration/README.md

 default missing images will be checked every day at 00:00 via cron-job.

 The plugin uses the jtl-shop default tables for the images

 * no custom mechanism was provided for image handling
 * no performance impact
 * configured images via jtl-wawi will win

+## Plugin Settings

+Changes at settings will trigger the regeneration of all generated images!
+Before regeneration all generated images will be deleted - so for a short time you have no category images!

 ## Re-Generate images for specific categories